14 Popular Houseplants (and How to Keep Them Alive!)

 Ready To Start Buying Houseplants?

 So that is our latest take on houseplants along with simple care instructions.
 Indoor plants are a great way to add style and life to your home, and we offer a large selection.
 Our team is at your disposal for whatever type of plant and pot combination you find to spruce up your decor.
 We are happy to pot any combination you choose.
+For tips on what plant and pot size is right for you, check out our blog.

 Follow and share with us on Instagram, on Twitter, and on Facebook, where we post the latest pictures of our favorite events, weddings, and curiosities.
 To receive discounts, the latest news on flowers, plants, and events, join our VIP Plant and Flower Lovers Club.